w3c/wot/policies/invited-expert.md

 Proposals, requests, and suggestions may be made to the Chairs for Invited Experts, and the Chairs may consider extending invitations.

-If a proposal is submitted to the Chairs for consideration, the Chairs will discuss with the Team Cointact and decide whether to extend an invitation.
+If a proposal is submitted to the Chairs for consideration, the Chairs will discuss with the Team Contact and decide whether to extend an invitation.

 ### Requirements